Pay for Health and Dependent Care with Pre-tax Money

 You must choose your amount carefully because you cannot change your FSA contribution outside of your initial new hire enrollment or Open Enrollment unless you experience a qualified life event and you report it through MyHR within 30 days.

-Unlike the Health Reimbursement Account (HRA) and Health Savings Account (HSA), the balance of your FSA does not roll over to next year and you forfeit any unused balance in your account.
+Unlike the Health Savings Account (HSA), the balance of your FSA does not roll over to next year and you forfeit any unused balance in your account at the end of the year.
 Your contributions must be used in the current year and you must file your reimbursement requests in a timely manner.
 Additionally, you must actively enroll in the FSA each year.
 If you are enrolled this year, you will not automatically be enrolled for next year.

 Health Care FSA